-Pulmonary embolism occurs when a clot — usually from the veins of your leg or pelvis — lodges in a pulmonary artery of your lung.
-The lung tissue served by the artery doesn't get enough blood flow, causing problems with the oxygenation of the blood.
-This makes it more difficult for your lungs to provide oxygen to the rest of your body.
+Pulmonary embolism is a blood clot in the lung.
+It occurs when a clot, usually in the leg or pelvis, breaks free and gets stuck in a lung artery (pulmonary artery).
+The clot interrupts blood flow, making it more difficult for your lungs to provide oxygen to the rest of your body.

 Signs and symptoms of pulmonary embolism may include:

-- Sudden, sharp chest pain often accompanied by shortness of breath
+- Sudden, sharp chest pain often with shortness of breath

 - Sudden, unexplained shortness of breath, even without pain

 - Severe anxiety

 - Swelling of one leg only, caused by a blood clot in the leg

 Pulmonary embolism can be life-threatening.
 If you have symptoms of a pulmonary embolism, seek emergency medical help immediately.

 An aortic dissection is a tear in the inner layer of the aorta, the large blood vessel branching off the heart.
 Blood rushes through this tear into the middle layer of the aorta, causing the inner and middle layers to separate (dissect).
 Aortic dissection is a life-threatening condition that needs emergency medical treatment.